ChowNUSISS/task-manager/README.md

 - `DELETE_TASK`
 - `SET_FILTER`

-The same file also contains the six CKP seed tasks and the initial `filter: 'all'` state.
+The same file also contains the six tasks and the initial `filter: 'all'` state.

 ### Context